travisdev1/travis/docs/setup/development.rst

 The test suite can be run by running the ``t`` script, which runs the tests with the appropriate testing settings and provides a coverage report.
 In order to run the script, simply type ``./t`` in the Docker container's shell.

-Integration tests are run via the following command: ``./manage.py test -v 2 -p integration_test*.py --settings=happinesspackets.settings.tsting``
+Integration tests are run via the following command: ``docker-compose exec web ./manage.py test -v 2 -p integration_test*.py --settings=happinesspackets.settings.tsting``

 Alternatives to Docker